 You can develop muscle fatigue or muscle weakness due to high potassium levels.
 Simple activities like walking can make you feel weak.

 Your muscles may also lose their ability to function properly, resulting in exhaustion.
 You may even experience a dull, continuous ache in your muscles.
-It can feel as if you’ve completed a strenuous activity or exercise even if you haven’t.
+It can feel as if you’ve completed a strenuous activity even if you haven’t.

 Having too much potassium in your bloodstream also affects nerve function.